ExpediaDotCom/haystack-agent/README.md

 ```

 The main method in AgentLoader class loads and initializes the agents using ServiceLoader.load().
-Each agent further loads the configured dispatchers using the same ServiceLoader.load() mechanism and everything is controlled through configuration.
+Each agent further loads the configured dispatchers using the same ServiceLoader.load() mechanism and everything is
+controlled through configuration.

 ### Haystack Agent Configuration
 The configuration readers are also implemented using the SPI design model.
-For now, we are only using file config provider that is implemented [here](https://github.com/ExpediaDotCom/haystack-agent/tree/master/config-providers/file).
+For now, we are only using file config
+provider that is implemented [here](https://github.com/ExpediaDotCom/haystack-agent/tree/master/config-providers/file).

-Following is an example configuration that loads a single agent providers that reads the spans(proto) over grpc.
+Below is an example configuration that loads a single agent provider that reads protobuf spans over GRPC.
-This span agent spins up a grpc server listening on different ports 34000 and publish them to kinesis and kafka as per configuration below.
+This span agent spins up a GRPC server listening on port 34000 and publishes, via the configured dispatchers.
+The

-The app or microservice need to use a grpc client to send messages to this haystack-agent.
+sample configuration below configures both a Kinesis and a Kafka dispatcher.
+The app or microservice needs to use a GRPC
+client to send messages to this haystack-agent.

 ```
 agents {